kevin2-cyber/Fooderlich/README.md

  Recipes app

 ## Getting Started

-Using the flutter apprentice book as a guide
+Using the flutter apprentice book as a guide.
+Using Model View Controller as an architectural pattern.